 Foster pets looking for FUR-ever Homes We are a group of middle school students from North Park Elementary School interested in helping foster pets find their FURever homes.
 We are helping foster animals as opposed to shelter animals because when one foster animal gets their FURever home, the foster parent can host another one, freeing up space in the shelters, resulting in more lives saved.
 On this website you will find the descriptions of cats and dogs along with their idea of their perfect home.
 If you are interested in adopting one of these animals, please go to our Contact Us page.
 We would love to get every animal on this website into their FURever home.

-The cats and dogs that are featured on our site are all fosters from Friends of Chicago Animal Care and Control (FCACC), The Chicago Canine Rescue Foundation and Peace for Pits.
+The cats and dogs that are featured on our site are all fosters from Friends of Chicago Animal Care and Control (FCACC), the Chicago Canine Rescue and Safe Humane Chicago.
 All of these non-profit organizations are committed to saving the lives and helping the thousands of animals that come into their custody every year.
 Chicago Animal Care and Control (CACC) is located at 2741 S. Western Ave.
 Chicago Canine Rescue Foundation is located at 5272 N. Elston Ave.
-Peace for Pitsis a Chicago area shelterless rescue that pulls dogs from high kill shelters and places them in foster homes to prepare them for their forever homes.
+Safe Humane Chicagoworks with various rescue organizations around the area to rehabilitate abused and abandoned dogs and to place them in loving homes, as well as to educate the pubic on animal welfare issues.

 Chicago Animal Care and Control: The City of Chicago takes in thousands of unwanted animals every year from citizens, brings stray animals in off the streets, and provides care for evidence animals in court cases.
 Contrary to perception, most of these animals are wonderful, loving companion animals–they simply have nowhere else to go.
 And that’s why Friends of Chicago Animal Care and Control was founded - to provide help for as many of those unfortunate animals as we possibly can.
 FCACC does it by: